lucho8908/adaptive_template_systems/README.md

 	pip install Ripser
 	~~~

-- Install: First you need to clone the fllowing repository https://github.com/geomdata/gda-public/
+- Install GDA Toolbox: First you need to clone the following repository https://github.com/geomdata/gda-public/

 	~~~
-	cd ~ #Any forlder diferent to the one where gda-public was clones! conda create --name gda_env --file /path_of_cloned_repo/gda-public/requirements.txt python=3 source activate gda_env
+	cd ~ #Any folder different to the one where gda-public was clones! conda create --name gda_env --file /path_of_cloned_repo/gda-public/requirements.txt python=3 source activate gda_env
 	pip install /path_of_cloned_repo/gda-public